Catalytic Converter Issues?

 The unpleasant odor of rotten eggs is often due to a compound called hydrogen sulfide.
 Typically, this is converted into sulfur dioxide that is totally devoid of any smell, but when the catalytic converter isn’t working the way it should, the hydrogen sulfide comes out of the exhaust pipe with a horrible smell.

 An excess of carbon buildup in the honeycomb design of the catalytic converter can eventually lead to failure.
 It leads to partial blockage in the converter, which adversely effects vehicle performance.
 Internal combustion engines depend on airflow to operate.
 When the converter is blocked, it generates an improper amount of backpressure in the exhaust system, which compromises airflow.
-So the lesser the airflow, the lesser the power, which means poor acceleration!
+The lesser the airflow, the lesser the power, which means poor acceleration!

 What are the reasons for the failure of a catalytic converter?

-The common logic is that catalytic converters don’t have moving parts, so they ought to last forever right.
-It is for this precise reason that they are usually designed to last for at least 10 to 15 years, which is the lifespan of a car.
+The common logic is that catalytic converters don’t have moving parts, so they ought to last forever.
+It is for this reason that they are usually designed to last for at least 10 to 15 years, which is the lifespan of a car.
 But the components of a vehicle are all interlinked, so if one fails to operate properly, the effects cascade onto the rest.
 Moreover, no one keeps a car for 15 years anymore!
 These are the general reasons for catalytic converter failure:

 - The oxygen sensor isn’t functioning properly.